-The Labs, currently located in rooms D4 and D5, provide students with access to Word Processing, Spreadsheet, Database, Internet, computer orientation, Web e-mail access, course-related applications/programs, teacher utilities, and basic skills software programs.
-During instructional days they are available Monday through Thursday, 8:15 a.m. - 9:30 p.m., Friday and Saturday, 8:15 a.m. - 4:30 p.m.
-During non-instructional days it is open Monday through Friday from 8:30 a.m. - 4:30 p.m.
-During Easter and Thanksgiving Breaks, the labs will open from 8:30 a.m. - 4:30 pm, Monday - Friday and only upon request by a Dean or the Vice President of Academic Affairs.
-All labs are closed in between semesters for preventive maintenance.
-All students utilizing the computer labs must have a valid student I.D. card in their possession at all times while in the labs.
-Students will not be allowed in the labs without an I.D. card.
+The open computer lab located in the Student Center (Bldg.
+5000) provides students with access to word processing, spreadsheet, database, internet, web e-mail access, courserelated applications/programs, teacher utilities, and basic skills software programs.
+During instructional days, the computer lab is open Monday through Thursday from 8:15 a.m. -9:30 p.m. and Friday and Saturday from 8:15 a.m. - 4 p.m.
+During spring and Thanksgiving breaks, the lab is open from 8:30 a.m. - 4:30 pm, Monday - Friday and only upon request by a Dean or the Vice President of Academic Affairs.
+The lab is closed in between semesters for preventive maintenance.
+All students utilizing the computer lab must have a valid student I.D. card in their possession at all times while in the labs.
+Students will not be able to use the labs without a valid student I.D.